“I loved Mo, it’s a highlight of my summer every year.”

 Cost and Housing

-You will need a ratio of 1:5; 1 adult sponsor per 5 youth.
-Adult sponsors must also register and pay for the conference.
+You will need a sponsor to youth ratio of 1:5.
+Adult sponsors must also pay and register for the conference.
 The number of adult sponsors must correspond to the gender numbers in the group they are bringing.
-5 boys and 3 girls would mean at least 1 male and 1 female sponsor.
-Sponsors are not allowed to stay in the same room as youth participants.
+Five boys and three girls would mean at least one male and one female sponsor.
+If your group chooses to stay in hotel-style accommodations, youth will be housed 3-4 youth per room and churches may be combined to accommodate this arrangement.

 Arrival & Departure

 Arrive and check-in between 4 and 6 p.m. on the day the conference begins.
 One sponsor per group should check-in their group.
-Youth will wait for their group leader in a designated area.
 Groups will be able to move into their housing facilities no earlier than 4 p.m.
 Conferences begin with dinner at 6 p.m. and end mid-morning on the day of departure.

 While we recognize clothing is one way young people express themselves, we expect them to do so in ways that honor themselves as well as the kind of community we are building during our youth conferences.
 We ask participants (both youth and adult sponsors) to dress comfortably for the weather, but also modestly.
 Please refrain from wearing clothing:

-- that is too revealing like: short shorts, bikinis, strapless tops or dresses, shirts that allow for a bare midriff, pants worn below the waist line
+- that is too revealing like: short shorts, strapless tops or dresses, shirts that allow for a bare midriff, pants worn below the waist line.
+Dress should be appropriate for a youth conference.

 - that advertises alcohol or tobacco products